JohnStarich/zfs-sync-operator/README.md

 ### Pool

 A Pool represents a ZFS pool and its connection details, including WireGuard and SSH.
-Configure snapshots for automatic, scheduled ZFS snapshots on one or more datasets to be backed up to another Pool.
+Configure a snapshots schedule for automatic ZFS snapshots on one or more datasets, and clean them up with history limits.

 ### PoolSnapshot

 A PoolSnapshot represents a set of ZFS dataset snapshots.
-Pools create new PoolSnapshots on a schedule, and delete old ones as they age out.
+These are full lifecycle, so deleting them initiates a snapshot destroy on the connected Pool.

 ### Backup